diaztunjano/netflix-clone/guide.md

 ### React Stuff:
   - Nav Bar:
-    - Using useEffect, I declare an event listening to the scroll of the page.
+    - Using `useEffect`, I declare an event listening to the scroll of the page.
 After a certain px, the show variable is set true with useState and it changes the css className of the div that cointains the Navbar.

+***
+### CSS Stuff:
+  - `object-fit: contain;`:
+    - It keeps the aspect regardless of what it is inside.
+If it has a bigger image, it keeps the aspect ratio.

+  - `banner--fadeBottom;`:
+    - It is an self containing empty div styled to give a fading appearence.
 ***